nklose/HTP/README.md

 6. Install necessary Python libraries with `pip install MySQLdb termcolor`
 7. Create a file `/htp/dbcreds.txt` with your database username on the first line and your password on the second line.
 8. If desired, uncomment the lines in .py scripts that disable keyboard shortcuts like Ctrl-C or Ctrl-Z
+9. Set the `htpuser` and `htppass` environment variables to the database credentials the game should use.
+For example, to set the `htpuser` password to `secr3t` you could add the line `export htpuser='secr3t'` to your `~/.bashrc` file.
 9. Run the game with `python game.py`.

 # Testing